 Lentil Soup with Smoked Sausage

-- 1 pound seasoned bulk sausage, We use Snake River Farms, or consider Italian
+- 1 pound seasoned bulk sausage, (we prefer spicy Italian sausage)

 - 1 tablespoon olive oil